-Key Insight: The problem is that these adjoining factors that comprise “mainstream chocolate” play a large role in negating the health benefits of chocolate that we have already mentioned.
+Key Insight: The problem is that these adjoining factors that comprise “mainstream chocolate” play a large role in negating the health benefits that we have already mentioned.

-The other thing we need to think about when it comes to chocolate is that it might act as a trigger for migraines and headaches.
-It has been reported that the frequency of migraine episodes attributable to chocolate can range between 0 to 22.5% (5).
+The other thing we need to think about, is that chocolate might act as a trigger for migraines and headaches.
+It has been reported that the frequency of migraine episodes attributable to chocolate can range between 0 to 22.5%5.

 The interesting wrinkle here is that the studies which have involved “regular chocolate” and “placebo chocolate” have the same rate for triggering headaches.
-This might mean that the effect chocolate has on headaches is not rooted in science, but is more of an expectation than actual causality.
+This might mean that the effect it has on headaches is not rooted in science.
+But, is more of an expectation than actual causality.

 One of the studies even mentioned that the risk of having a migraine after ingesting chocolate was found to be even less likely than those same symptoms based on exposure to: